Model Monitoring: Definition and Use in Compliance

 Concept drift tracking watches for changes in the underlying relationship between inputs and outcomes.
 Financial crime patterns evolve.
 A model trained on pre-pandemic transaction data may not recognize structuring patterns common in 2025.

-Model monitoring is distinct from model validation, which is a point-in-time assessment conducted before deployment and during periodic reviews.
+Monitoring is distinct from model validation, which is a point-in-time assessment conducted before deployment and during periodic reviews.
 Monitoring is what happens every day in between.
-The Federal Reserve's SR 11-7 treats them as separate, complementary requirements: institutions that collapse them into one activity usually end up with neither done properly.
+SR 11-7 treats them as separate, complementary requirements; institutions that collapse them into one activity usually end up with neither done properly.

 How is Model Monitoring Used in Practice?